 Whether you are bringing a puppy home or you already have a dog and you are bringing a cat home, the dog will need training.
 It will need to learn to be calm around the cat and not chase it.
 This will take time, especially if it’s a puppy.

 Positive reinforcement training is definitely the best.
-Aversive training methods could back-fire massively if you want your dog to be calm around your cat.
-Using aversive training methods could lead your dog to associate the cat’s presence with something unpleasant.
-You don’t want your dog to redirect its negative feelings towards your cat.
+Aversive training methods could backfire massively if you want your dog to be calm around your cat.
+They could lead your dog to associate the cat’s presence with something unpleasant, and you don’t want your dog to redirect its negative feelings towards your cat.

 We brought a husky pup home.
-Huskies have a strong prey drive, so we knew that we had to knuckle down on the training right away.
+Huskies have a strong prey drive, so we knew we had to get right to work on the training.

 We started with focus training.
 Every time she responded to her name she got a treat.
 Then it was sitting and then down.
 Next, we brought in the cat and got her to focus on us, rewarding every time she was calm.
 We built it up over time.